ABOUT US

 OUR WHY

-Ililani Foundation began from a deeply personal journey.
-Co-founders John and Patricia have both experienced the pain and impact cancer brings to a family.
-John lost his mom to bile duct cancer in 2016, and Patricia’s mom, an ovarian cancer survivor, passed away from COVID-19 in 2021.
-Both of their families were shaped by those seasons of love, loss, and strength.
+Ililani Foundation was born from a deeply personal journey.
+Co-founders John and Patricia Cravalho have experienced the heartbreak cancer brings to a family.
+John lost his mother to bile duct cancer in 2016, and Patricia, a breast cancer survivor, was diagnosed in 2021.
+Walking through treatment and healing together opened their eyes to the many Hawaiʻi families facing cancer while raising keiki, caring for loved ones, and navigating financial hardship.

 Ililani means “unexpected rain” in ‘Ōlelo Hawai‘i (the Hawaiian language).
 In Hawaiian culture, rain carries significance, symbolizing both challenges and blessings.
 A cancer diagnosis can feel like a storm, but Ililani Foundation exists to bring the unexpected blessings of hope, aloha, joy and support to cancer patients and their ‘ohana.

 In Hawaiian culture, name-giving is sacred and deeply valued.
-We extend our heartfelt mahalo to our VP Board of Directors, Leiali‘i Manoi-Cuban, for taking the time to gift this beautiful inoa (name) to the foundation.
+We extend our heartfelt mahalo (thanks) to our Vice President of the Board, Leialiʻi Manoi-Cuban, for gifting our foundation this beautiful inoa (name).

 OUR ‘OHANA

-Patricia (she/her) is a Filipino breast cancer survivor with a background in business and over 20 years of experience serving and leading in nonprofit church organizations, including being an ordained pastor.
-She works at a nonprofit church, runs a dog walking business, and serves as the Executive Director of Ililani Foundation.
-Patricia loves spending time with her loved ones and her dogs, exploring the outdoors, and getting lost in a good book.
+Patricia (she/her) is a Filipino breast cancer survivor with a background in business and over 20 years of experience serving and leading in nonprofit church organizations.
+She works at a nonprofit church as on ordained pastor, runs a dog walking business, and serves as the Executive Director of Ililani Foundation.
+Patricia loves spending time with her loved ones and her dogs, and getting lost in a good book.

 John (he/him) is Kānaka Maoli, (Native Hawaiian), born and raised in Hawai‘i - the islands he proudly calls home.
-He is an educator, professional musician, and longtime nonprofit church leader with 30 years of experience (volunteering, being a board member/elder, and an ordained pastor).
+He is an educator, professional musician, and longtime nonprofit church leader with 30 years of experience.
 A jazz enthusiast, multi-instrumentalist, and proud 49ers fan, John serves as the President of our Board of Directors.

-Their 'Ohana cherishes time with their dogs, practice martial arts, play board games, and go adventuring as a family.
-They stay rooted in their community by serving in their church, being part of a Hula Hālau, and they aloha ʻāina by partnering with other non-profits to mālama (care) for their neighborhood and serving people in their community.
+Their 'Ohana cherishes time with each other and their dogs, practice martial arts, play board games, and go adventuring as a family.
+They stay rooted in their community by serving in their church, being part of a Hula Hālau, and they aloha ʻāina by partnering with other non-profits to mālama (care) for and serve their community.

 OUR TEAM